 MSU Alumni Awards Banquet, Leadership Conference

-annual Mississippi State University Alumni Association awards banquet and leadership conference will be held Friday and Saturday in the campus' newly reopened Colvard Student Union.
+The annual Mississippi State University Alumni Association awards banquet and leadership conference will be held Friday and Saturday in the campus' newly reopened Colvard Student Union.
 During the Friday evening awards ceremony, the organization will announce the 2008 national alumnus of the year, as well as the alumnus or alumna of the year in each of the eight academic colleges, and an overall young alumnus/alumna of the year.
 Additionally, distinguished service and chapter leadership awards will be presented and former national alumni association presidents honored.
 The daylong leadership program on Saturday is expected to draw more than 200 officers and volunteers from around the country.
 MSU President Robert H. "Doc" Foglesong, athletic director Larry Templeton and special guest John Fuedo, associate vice president for alumni relations at Boston College and former Council for Alumni Association Executives president, will be among the speakers.
 In addition to hearing the presentations, participating chapter officers will be sharing ideas for strengthening membership, recruiting students, and better serving the institution's graduates.
 Joining them will be various university administrators and representatives.
+Learn more.

 MSU Faculty Senate President Draws on Half-century of Experience